Some constructions of Weinstein manifolds with chaotic Reeb dynamics: Applications

+\pf Applying \Cref{proposition:abundance}, we may assume (after possibly deforming $\l$ while keeping $\op{skel}(X, \l)$ fixed) that $f$ extends to a \emph{strict} Liouville sector embedding $\s: T^*M \hookrightarrow X$.
+By the relative version of Moser's theorem (and after possibly slightly shrinking $M$ inwards and further deforming $\l$), $\tilde{f}$ extends to a strict Liouville embedding $\tilde{\s}: X_0:=T^*_{\leq 1} K \hookrightarrow X$ which agrees with $\s$ on their common domain of definition.
+We are now in the setting of \Cref{proposition:covariant-functoriality} with $V=T^*M$.
+The result thus follows from \Cref{corollary:cov-func} and the standard isomorphism between the wrapped Floer theory of a cotangent fiber and the homology of the based loopspace (see e.g.\ \cite[Cor.
+6.1]{gps3} for the most general version, where it is also shown that this isomorphism is compatible with codimension zero inclusions). \epf

-To see that (ii) is also needed, let $N$ be a closed hyperbolic manifold and let $g$ be a Morse function with a single local maximum.
+\rmk Both assumptions in the statement of \Cref{proposition:plumbings-immersions} are needed.
+Indeed, \Cref{proposition:nash} implies that any manifold whatsoever can be embedded in the skeleton of an algebraic variety (which is therefore not big): this explains why one must impose that the image of $f$ is contained in the Lagrangian stratum of $\op{Skel}(X,\l)$.
+To see that (ii) is also needed, let $N$ be a closed hyperbolic manifold of dimension $>2$ and let $g$ be a Morse function with a single maximum.
 Consider the induced handle decomposition on $X= T^*N$.
 Now let $X'$ be obtained by ``loosifying" the top handle attachment, that is, by attaching the top handle along a stabilization of the original Legendrian knot.
 Then the skeleton of $X'$ admits an embedding of $N-B$ into the Lagrangian stratum.
 However, $X'$ is a flexible Weinstein manifold, so its wrapped Fukaya category is zero.
-In particular, it is not algebraically hyperbolic. \ermk
+In particular, it is not big. \ermk

-\rmk Using the operations described in \Cref{subsection:intro-operations}, it is easy to construct examples of algebraically hyperbolic Weinstein manifolds which cannot be detected using \Cref{theorem:plumbings-immersions}.
-One obvious source of examples is furnished by \Cref{example:no-exact-lags}.
-A simple and concrete example is as follows: let $X_0$ be obtained by plumbing $T^*S^2$ with $T^*\S_2$ where $\S_2$ is an orientable surface of genus $2$, and let $X_1=T^*S^2$.
-Then $X=X_0 \tms X_1$ is algebraically hyperbolic.
-However, $\op{Skel}(X,\l)$ consists in two Lagrangians $L_0=S^2 \tms S^2$ and $L_1=S^2 \tms \S_2$ which intersect along an embedded $S^2$.
-This Weinstein manifold does not satisfy the criterion of \Cref{theorem:plumbings-immersions}. \ermk

-\pf[Proof of \Cref{corollary:intro-double-points}] Let $B \sub M$ be a ball which contains the preimages of all the double points.
-Let $K$ be obtained by performing Polterovich surgery on the double points.
-Now apply \Cref{theorem:plumbings-immersions}. \epf
+\ex Suppose $M$ is a compact hyperbolic manifold (more generally, $M$ admits a metric with all sectional curvatures strictly less than zero).
+Then $H^\bu(\O_* (M-D)) \to H^\bu(\O_*M)= k[\pi_1(M)]$ is surjective.
+Now $k[\pi_1(M)]$ has exponential multiplicative growth by \Cref{example:hyperbolics}.
+Hence $X$ is big. \eex

+\ex Suppose $M$ is a rationally hyperbolic compact spin manifold whose rational cohomology algebra requires at least $2$ generators, and such that $H_*(\O M;\Q)$ has exponential multiplicative growth.
+(Morally, ``most" spin manifolds satisfy this condition; to get an explicit example, take (i) or (iii) in \Cref{example:q-hyperbolics}).